 - Divorce can make you mentally exhausted and can take a heavy toll on you as a single person.

 - Divorce can reduce your living standards because now only one person will be earning and you will have to remain on a budget.

 - It can also lead to a change in personal relationships as some friends can pick sides and you may also want to stay away from your married friends.

 Ending your marriage is never an easy option nor is living apart.
 It is important to remember that if love is still there, then you may choose to reconcile one day which is possible with separation and not a divorce.
 However, with a divorce, you can always remarry.

-Both separation and divorce have their advantages, there may be other pros and cons that are not listed in the article, but if you are considering a separation or a divorce, it is better to get legal advice that can help you figure out the more suitable option for you.
+Both separation and divorce have their advantages, there may be other pros and cons that are not listed in the article, but if you are considering a separation or a divorce, seek professional help from a therapist and get legal advice that can help you figure out the more suitable option for you.